 Earning 501(c)(3) status is a very tedious process.
 This class teaches you the 20 steps required to start a 501(c)(3) nonprofit organization that comply with the Internal Revenue Service (IRS) guidelines.
 Examples of topics included are how to perform a needs analysis, how to name the nonprofit organization, where to offer the services, and more.
 Cost: $20

 The “Form 1023: Application for Recognition of Exemption” is the official application packet that the IRS uses to determine the eligibility of organizations to earn the 501(c)(3) status.
-This class guides you through the steps to complete the application packet that will increase your probability of approval by the IRS.
+This class guides you through the steps to complete the 501(c)(3) application packet that will increase your probability of approval by the IRS.
 Cost: $20

 The RFP’s describe the types of programs for which funding will be provided, the service areas in which funding can be used, the target clientele that the funding will support, and the deadline for submitting the grant proposal in response to the RFP.
 This class teaches you how to locate RFP’s that are compatible with the vision and goals of your nonprofit organization.
 Cost: $20

 The Board of Directors governs the operations of nonprofit organizations.
 It is very important to establish a Board of Directors that includes people who understand the vision, goals, and overall purpose of the nonprofit organization.
 This class teaches you how to establish the perfect Board of Directors for your nonprofit organization.
 It covers the recruitment and selection process and the responsibilities of each member.
 Cost: $20

 Youth development programs provide proactive services that prepare youth to be successful.
 Unfortunately, too many of our youth do not have structure and lack effective and reliable mentors.
 This class defines the five steps to providing summer youth development programs: 1) establish foundation; 2) enroll youth; 3) secure revenues; 4) operate the program; and 5) share summer program return on investment.
 Cost: $20

 Grant writing is a skill used to secure grant money that allows nonprofit organizations to provide community services.
 There are literally billions of dollars in grant money available for nonprofit organizations.
 However, qualifying for grant money requires a very skilled grant writer.

 Executive Directors are responsible for managing nonprofit organizations successfully for reporting to the Board of Directors.
 This class will teach Executive Directors how to manage two functions: human resource management and financial management.